 "What a privilege it was to have you visit and share your work with Daniel Elementary!
 Writing became FUN, something joyous, in your library workshops.
 You made writing seem so alive and exciting, and it was contagious and captivating for our students.
 Each participant took away a pearl of learning.
 Writing seemed accessible, tangible, and of the heart.
 Great job!"

 I enjoy speaking at conferences.
 I have been a keynote speaker or featured speaker at many educational conferences for teachers and librarians, and have spoken at writing conferences as well.
-Blurbs for my presentations are below, as well as a few accolades from participants or organizers.
+If you are interested in having me speak at a conference, please email me: email@example.com

 To reserve your school visit date(s) on my calendar, send me an email confirming the agreed upon date(s) and fee.
 That's all I require in the way of a contract.
 If an invoice or other paperwork is required by your school district or PTSA please let me know in advance and send me any forms I need to fill out so I may be paid on the day of the visit.

 I've found that school visits are most successful when students are familiar with my books.
 Ideally, students should read (or have read aloud to them), at least two of my books prior to my visit.
 Click here for a list of my books.
 I've also posted information on how to order my books.
 By the way, almost all of my books are listed with Accelerated Reader and have quizzes available through the AR program.